 Critical thinking shares similarities with the scientific process and nursing students can be introduced to this process through the Research and Evidence-Based Practice courses which are part of baccalaureate-level nursing and are further developed at the masters and doctoral level.

-Critical thinking is an intentional process and is an integral part of the online RN to BSN program at Norwich University.
+Critical thinking is an intentional process and is an integral part of the online RN to BS in Nursing program at Norwich University.
 Developing technology has created new opportunities to provide critical thinking challenges to students in a controlled environment where it is safe to make mistakes, to learn from these mistakes and to repeat these experiences to become successful.

 Designed for nurses holding an unencumbered RN license issued in the U.S., the program will deepen nursing knowledge, leadership skills and evidence-based practice to better serve patients and the community.